dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 docker run -d -p 8082:8080 --name without-spring-session-2 -e "APPLICATION_TITLE=Second instance" without-spring-session
 ```

-The first command builds the image naming it as `without-spring-session` to easily identify it.
+The first command builds the image naming it as `without-spring-session` to easily identify that it is an image with no Spring Session configured.
 After that we run two instances of this image.
 We define that the first instance being run will have its port `8080` tied to port `8081` in our development machine.
 And the second instance will have port `8080` tied to port `8082`.
 Note that we also define distinct values to the environment variable named `APPLICATION_TITLE`.
 This is the title that the JSF application shows in the *Request handled by* message when reordering the data table.

-By opening `http://localhost:8081/index.jsf` on a tab of our web browser and `http://localhost:8082/index.jsf` in another tab, we can see that we have two distinct applications running apart.
-They do not share a common state (i.e. HTTP sessions).
+By opening `http://localhost:8081/index.jsf` on a tab of our web browser and `http://localhost:8082/index.jsf` on another tab, we can see that we have two distinct applications running apart.
+They do not share a common state (i.e. an HTTP session).
 This means that if we reorder the data table on instance *number one*, nothing will happen with instance *number two*.
-We can refresh the page on both tabs and check that instance *number one* will show the data table reordered, while instance *number two* will have the data table unaltered.
+We can refresh the page an check that the second tab will have the data table unaltered.

 ## Integrating Spring Boot with Spring Session